Aboda7m/Ramp-Regulation-with-AI-enabled-Traffic-Camera/README.md

 ### Running the Project

-1. Download the project files from Google Drive:
+1. Download the project files from Google Drive and extract them:

    ```bash
     https://drive.google.com/drive/folders/191eQpfxMc9e565e2T6DUZJM2tEdVbnbd?usp=drive_link
    ```
+   After downloading, extract the contents of the downloaded zip file to your desired location on your local machine.

 2. Navigate to the project directory: